TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 lerna notice cli v8.1.9
 ```

-* Can run with Node 20 locally for now so I don't have to look at the deprecation notice and wait for lerna to update dependencies

-* Still safe to update GitHub Build CI workflow to use Node 20 and 22
+I can run with Node 20 locally for now so I don't have to look at the deprecation notice.
+Let's hope Lerna finds it easier to update its dependencies than I have.
+It's still safe for me to update my GitHub Build CI workflow to use Node 20 and 22.

 ## Node 22 Types

-* Should be fine to update to node 22 TypeScript types
+It should be fine to update to Node 22 TypeScript types.

 ```
 % npm install -D @types/node@22